Wednesday, April 30, 2014

 Prior to 1923 counties in Texas were responsible for their own execution sites.
 Texas executed its first condemned inmate, an African American, February 7, 1924.
 The same night four additional African American prisoners from various rural counties in East Texas were also electrocuted.
 The reason executions were scheduled for midnight was twofold: midnight left time for an 11th hour stay or commutation of sentences and leaving time for the news to reach the warden.
 Early morning executions were also a tool to dissuade protests.
 These executions began at 12:09 a.m. and ended at 2 a.m., when the last man was put to death.

-The five Black men executed were tried and convicted of committing murders.
-These early morning executions was called the "Harvest of Death."
-The last inmate to be executed was Joseph Johnson, in Harris County, July 1964.
+In 1964 five Black men were tried and convicted and executed their crimes murder and rape in separate incidents, all were executed.
+These early morning executions were called the "Harvest of Death."
+The last inmate was in Harris County, July 1964.
 From 1923 to 1964 Texas electrocuted 361 male inmates; 229 were African Americans, 108 were White and 23 were Hispanic.
 "Old Sparky" stayed busy. and had not been abandoned by 1964.
 No other method of execution had been created to replace it.
 Texas was not ready to stop executing criminals.

 The U. S. Supreme Court ruled in 1972 that the death penalty was "cruel and unusual punishment."
 However, Supreme Court Justices could not unanimously decide if the death penalty was actually "cruel and unusual punishment."
 The same year four judges said the death penalty was not cruel and unusual punishment.
 Some judges agreed that the death penalty was somewhat random and disproportionately administered to African Americans and other minorities.